zepx/pytorch-weight-prune/README.md

 # Repository Features

 The goal of this repository is to apply Pruning for AlexNet and potentially, future models.
-At present, the original implementation does not work with multiple-gpu, which has been fixed in this repository.
+The original implementation does not work with multiple-gpu, which has been fixed in this repository.

 # Neural Network Pruning PyTorch Implementation